Blender 2.8 Tips and Tricks

 of an environment map, you have to use a transparent node with

 you world material.
-You use a Light Path
+You use a Light Path node and select the

-and connect that to the factor
+Is Camera Ray and connect that to the factor input of the

-.
+Mix Shader.
 See the shader setup in the image below which

 allows you to use an environment map for reflections and renders